-At least semi-annually in an open meeting, the Executive Committee: (1) reviews minutes from all closed meetings that are currently unavailable for public release, and (2) decides which, if any, no longer require confidential treatment and are available for public inspection.
-The Executive Committee may meet in a prior closed session to review the minutes from closed meetings that are currently unavailable for public release.
+Every six months, or as soon after as is practicable, in an open meeting, the Executive Committee: (1) reviews minutes from all closed meetings that are currently unavailable for public release, and (2) determines which, if any, no longer require confidential treatment and are available for public inspection.
+This is also referred to as a semi-annual review.
+The Executive Committee may meet in a prior closed session to review the minutes from closed meetings that are currently unavailable for public release, but it reports its determination in open session.